AR1Ablock/Orange-Fox-Recovery-Tree-For-Infinix-Smart-3-Plus/README.md

 This is Final Version OF Orange Fox Recovery After Alot Of Tests.

-This Is The Best Featureful & Customizable Recovery For Infinix Smart 3 Plus.
+This Is The 3rd Best (Featureful & Customizable) Recovery For Infinix Smart 3 Plus.

 --------------------------
 Whats Working:-